tsnellgrove/dark_castle3/doc/to_do.md

 ### VERSION 3.68 START ###
 ##########################
 Version 3.68 Goals
-- finish replicating original game
+- finish replicating original console game
 - in-depth testing

 - DONE: update score()
 	- DONE: create custom score based on ending == 'won'
 	- DONE: add in 5 pts for defeating goblin (to get to 75 total)
 - DONE: Create title() routine and static_dict to be referenced in ending()
-- TBD: sort out kinging_scroll machine implementation
+- INPROC: sort out kinging_scroll machine implementation
 	- IDEA: for kinging_scroll mach, correct cond from 'scroll in hand' to 'scroll in room scope'?
 	- IDEA: Does the 'error' case eliminate the need for "noun testing" / "scroll in scope" in post_action(); Can I drop term?
 	- IDEA: kinging_scroll *is* the machine... so if it can be *run* it can be *read* => no need for item check!!!
-	- INPROC: eliminate item element of scroll Conditions
+	- DONE: eliminate item element of scroll Conditions
 		- DONE: InHandAndRoomCond() => RoomCond()
 			- DONE: comment clean-up
 			- DONE: dedup RoomCond()
-			- TBD: comment clean-up
+			- DONE: comment clean-up
 		- TBD: InHandAndExistInWorldCond() => InWorldCond()
 		- TBD: InHandAndGarmentWornCond => WornCond()
 - TBD: remove big_bomb test object
+- TBD: match DCv3 room description to DCv2
 - TBD: End description update
 	- IDEA: should the shiny_sword vanish after being given to the royal_hedgehog?
 	- IDEA: sure - but maybe in the end scene, the hedgehog places it before Burt's feet and kneels?